CDrummond/bliss-analyser/UserGuide.md

 9000.
 * `ignore` specifies the name and location of a file containing items to ignore in mixes.
 See the `Ignore` section later on for more details.
+* `tags` specifies whether analysis results should be written to, and re-read from, files.
+Set to `true` or `false`.
+If enabled, then results are stored in a `COMMENT` tag that starts with `BLISS_ANALYSIS`

 Command-line parameters